-- Are stored securely in lockers and will be switched off whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video, or audio recordings in our setting. - Are not used to contact parents or children -exception will only be by agreement with the SLT. - Maybe used by the headteacher and/or the school office in the case of an emergency such as a fire.
-This includes accessing the school's Inventory evacuation system.
+- Are stored securely in cupboards and will be switched off whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video, or audio recordings in our setting.

+- Are not used to contact parents or children -exception will only be by agreement with the SLT.

-Visitors are not permitted to use mobile phones or other camera/ internet enabled devices without the express permission of the Headteacher
+Visitors are not permitted to use mobile phones or other camera/ internet enabled devices without the express permission of the Headteacher.

-If a child needs to bring a mobile phone to school they must have signed consent from their parents/ carers giving permission for the child to have a mobile and agreeing that they will stored securely by staff and be switched off whilst in the setting.
+Children have signed consent from their parents/ carers giving permission for the child to have a mobile and agreeing that they will stored securely and be switched off whilst in the setting.